mattszein/pro-rails/README.md

 > ⚠️ Pre-1.0 — actively evolving.
 Expect breaking changes until the first stable release.

 A production-ready Rails 8 starter template built for real-world web products.
-Not a toy app, not a hello-world scaffold — this is the foundation I use to launch applications that need authentication, role-based access control, real-time features, background jobs, and clean architecture from day one.
+This is the foundation I use to launch applications that need authentication, role-based access control, real-time features, background jobs, and clean architecture from day one.

 The goal: skip the weeks of boilerplate setup on every new project and start building what actually matters.
 Every pattern and feature in this template is a deliberate choice, showing how authentication, authorization, real-time, background jobs, and UI components fit together in a clean, maintainable way.
 Designed for products with global users in mind, with the architecture decisions already made and working as a reference for how a well-structured Rails app fits together.